-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1805.
 Accelerated testing is done in engineering, biology, drug testing, and many other scientific fields.
 (Sahu, Tr.
 1924).

 1806.
 In engineering studies, for example, abbreviated tests are designed to test against stresses that would be experienced over a lifetime of use.
 (Sahu, Tr.
 1925).